 At the peak of excitement over the potential of RNAi and subsequently 3rd generation antisense for treating lung diseases, many sought to drug the undruggable targetome with this therapeutic class.
-Large pharma which actively engaged in evaluating these modalities in airways disease eventually concluded that intracellular delivery in the airways remains an outstanding issue, as much as local immunomodulation remains a risk.
-Both of these issues remain unaddressed.
-(18)(19)However, a clinically proven and pharmaceutically relevant solution to achieving intracellular delivery, as indeed recognized by Ionis for hepatic indications, involves the use of receptor-specific ligands.
+Large pharma which actively engaged in evaluating these modalities in airways disease eventually concluded that intracellular delivery in the airways remained an outstanding issue, as much as local immunomodulation was a risk.
+Both of these issues remain unaddressed in Crosby et al. and the few other reports since 2011.
+Notably, emerging alternative approaches, such as in vitro transcribed RNA therapy tested in the airways, have proactively explored these aspects (18), with CureVac GmbH being a positive example of exploratory safety practice.
+Such efforts are commendable and set a new standard in qualifying nucleic acid therapy data, aligned to large pharma calls for the pursuit of exploratory safety studies confirming the proposed mechanisms of action and limiting assumptions around the translation of drug function across the development pipeline (19).

+Irrespective of historical data on what is and is not immunomodulatory in oligonucleotides vs. the intricacies of nucleoside chemistry, a clinically proven and pharmaceutically relevant solution to achieving intracellular delivery, as indeed recognized by Ionis for hepatic indications, involves the use of receptor-specific ligands.
 Thus, conjugation of N-acetyl-glucosamine (GalNAc) to oligonucleotide drugs has been shown to target the hepatocyte-specific asialglycoprotein receptor (ASGPR) and reduce drug doses by up to 60-fold in phase II clinical trials (20).
-Unfortunately, a prototype GalNAc-ASGPR pair suitable for the oligonucleotide delivery into the airways remains undiscovered, but appears necessary.
-We believe that with rational, tractable and systematic design and validation, antisense and other oligonucleotide therapeutics may yet still offer clinically and commercially attractive solutions for the treatment of airways disease.
-Success is likely to largely depend on focusing treatment to cell types with functions relevant to the disease being treated, dispensing with the phosphorothioate backbone intellectual property relic that drives alveolar macrophage and systemic tissue loading, and evidencing on-target molecular pharmacology, in a statistically robust and appropriate manner.
+Unfortunately, a prototype GalNAc-ASGPR pair suitable for the oligonucleotide delivery into airways cells remains undiscovered, but appears necessary.
+We believe that with rational, tractable and systematic design and validation of oligonucleotide-conjugated ligands to well-studied respiratory cell receptors, antisense and other oligonucleotide therapeutics may yet still offer clinically and commercially attractive solutions for the treatment of airways disease.
+Success is likely to largely depend on focusing treatment to cell types with functions relevant to the disease being treated, considering carefully the need for the phosphorothioate backbone which drives alveolar macrophage and systemic tissue loading, and producing evidence of exclusively on-target molecular pharmacology, in a statistically robust and appropriate manner.
 We thus urge the community to capitalize on the GalNAc paradigm and, in seeking to extend the clinical potential of oligonucleotide drugs, intensify the exploration of targeted delivery, both into airways cells and disease-relevant tissues beyond.

 References